MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOSiteScriptPackage.md

 ## EXAMPLES

 ### Example
 This example adds a site script package as a zip file containing a manifest.json script, as well as a Dataverse solution zip file with a Power Automate flow definition.

-File site-script-package.zip contains:
-manifest.json:
+The content of manifest.json is as follows:
 ```json
 {
   "$schema": "schema.json",